What Degree Loft is a Sand Wedge? (Sand Wedge Loft)

 So, what degree loft is a sand wedge?
 The standard lofts for a sand wedge can range between 54 and 58 degrees.
 This degree range means that the sand wedge is more lofted than gap wedges and pitching wedges, so golfers can expect their shots to fly quite as far in the air when using a sand wedge.

-Now that we’re clear on the degree of the loft of a sand wedge, let’s review what a sand wedge really is and how its angle can affect your all-around play.
-Review this article on the best sand wedges if you’re in the market.
+Now that we’re clear on the degree of the loft of a sand wedge, let’s review what a sand wedge really is and how its angle can affect your all-around play with golf wedges.

 What is a Sand Wedge?